Moby-Dick: Legacy and adaptations

+Both Mystic Seaport and the New Bedford Whaling Museum hold annual marathon live readings of Melville's novel in which volunteers read chapters aloud.
+The Mystic Seaport Marathon Reading is usually held July 31st to August 1st aboard the whaling vessel Charles W. Morgan with an actor portraying Herman Melville reading the first and final chapters, culminating in a celebration of Melville's birthday.
+The 2025 New Bedford Whaling Museum Marathon was held January 3–5, 2025.

 American author Ralph Ellison wrote a tribute to the book in the prologue of his 1952 novel Invisible Man.
 The narrator remembers a moment of truth under the influence of marijuana and evokes a church service: "Brothers and sisters, my text this morning is the 'Blackness of Blackness.'
 And the congregation answers: 'That blackness is most black, brother, most black ... '" This scene, Ellison biographer Arnold Rampersad observes, "reprises a moment in the second chapter of Moby-Dick", where Ishmael wanders around New Bedford looking for a place to spend the night, and momentarily joins a congregation: "It was a negro church; and the preacher's text was about the blackness of darkness, and the weeping and wailing and teeth-gnashing there."
 According to Rampersad, it was Melville who "empowered Ellison to insist on a place in the American literary tradition" by his example of "representing the complexity of race and racism so acutely and generously in his text".
 Rampersad also believes Ellison's choice of a first-person narrator was inspired above all by Moby-Dick, and the novel even has a similar opening sentence with the narrator introducing himself ("I am an invisible man").
 The oration by Ellison's blind preacher Barbee resembles Father Mapple's sermon in that both prepare the reader for what is to come.

+In 1961, a Japanese author, Kōichirō Uno, won the Akutagawa Prize with his novel The Whale God, which was later made into a tokusatsu film by Daiei Film next year.
+Uno's The Whale God was presumably inspired by Moby-Dick as the former also focuses on vengeful whalers who seek after an unusually large and powerful whale.